maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPEN 411/Lectures/Lecture 10.md

 	- Update GPR[RD], clear SB[RD]

 ##### However..
-Structural Hazards is not solved.
+Structural Hazards is not solved. (from scoreboards)
 ![[Pasted image 20241019191139.png]]

 In theory, only LD uses MEM on cycle 10, but definitely MUL.D and ADD.D and LD all want to use WB on cycle 11 → which causes a structural hazard.